xquery/rxq/README.md

 To use RXQ in your own application emulate how the example-simple is structured.

-Essentially, you need these files in your project.
+Essentially, you will need these files in your project.

 * rxq-rewriter.xqy - simple rewriter and entry point where you import modules which include RESTXQ annotations
 * lib/rxq.xqy - the RXQ library

-Then you will need setup a MarkLogic appserver (follow example simple instructions), edit rxq-rewriter.xqy to import the library modules containing your RESTXQ annotations.
+Then you will need to setup a MarkLogic appserver (follow example simple instructions), edit rxq-rewriter.xqy to import the library modules containing your RESTXQ annotations.

 All the following code examples are included in the example application.